 Christina Johnson is a West Philadelphia fiber artist focused on relaying traditional African American quilting techniques and cultural values.
 She says, "My art challenges traditional and stereotypical edicts, encouraging individual empowerment with the hope of assisting women to use their voices and art for continued social change.
 I believe in the motto, 'each one teach one and then pass it on.'"

 In a recent project exploring how quilts can be a means of gathering family traditions and history, she has been creating historical memory quilts for presentation at family gatherings.
-A book produced by her husband, Walter Johnson, features her work.
+Christina E. Johnson Fiber Artist & Quilter, a book produced by her husband, Walter Johnson, features her work.

 Photos: Walter H. Johnson